17 Best Villages in the Cotswolds

 Painswick's most awe-inspiring attraction is the 14th-century St. Mary's Church.
 Outside lies a churchyard so fabulous, it belongs in a storybook.
 Tombs dating to the 17th century and 99 perfectly groomed yew trees (legend says the devil won't let the 100th grow) cover the grounds, providing a photo-worthy backdrop.

 Once a wool town, Painswick is located just over seven miles south of Gloucester and has been nicknamed "Queen of the Cotswolds" for good reason.
 This charming town's captivating scenery will put your camera into a frenzy.
 Quintessential Costwold stone homes line the churchyard's borders and the steep, winding streets of town.

 It's easy to get lost in the splendidly narrow laneways, but thankfully Painswick is small, so you'll find your way eventually.
 Plus, getting lost gives you an excuse to explore areas you might have missed otherwise.

 Eagle-eyed visitors can spy remnants of its past (like the donkey doors on Bisley Street) throughout the village.
-Another must-see is Rococo Gardens.
+Another must-see is Rococo Gardens, an 18th-century venue featuring fab gardens, family trails, and art exhibits.
 Slightly outside of town, this is a lovely spot to enjoy sprawling countryside vistas.

 4. Bibury, Gloucestershire